amas3113/wiki-graph/README.md

-# Final Project : basak4-ctoledo2-ajm22-jcrowe6
+# CS225 Final Project: wiki-graph
-The final project parses graph datasets (with support for vertex naming and categorization) to be used with either a breadth first search or Kosaraju's algorithm.
+The final project parses graph datasets (with support for vertex naming and categorization) to be used with either a breadth first search (BFS) or Kosaraju's algorithm.

-The edge data format is represented as a line of two integers (where each integer represents a vertex) seperated by a space, e.g.
+Edge data is represented as lines of two integers (where each integer represents a vertex) delimited by a space:
 ```
 0 1
 0 25